 OK, Great But Which Card is Right for Me?

-I highly recommend getting a generic points rewards credit card.
+You just won’t get the travel value out of a cash back card.
+In this case, I highly recommend getting a generic points rewards credit card.

 Second question: do you travel more than two weeks per year for either work or pleasure?
 If the answer is yes, consider getting a hotel-branded card.
 Look for one that offers status with a hotel chain, even if it has an annual fee.
 If less than two weeks, look at a free option.